-- Supporting the delivery of the principles of sustainable neighbourhoods in residential development (Policy TP27). - Requiring new developments to reduce CO2 emissions and water consumption (Policy TP3). - Promoting and supporting the use of low and zero carbon energy sources and technologies (Policy TP4). - Promoting the use of CHP schemes and district heating (Policy TP4). - Encouraging the use of waste as a resource (Policy TP13). - Promoting sustainable transport systems including cycling and walking (Policies TP38-TP41). - Supporting the development of new low carbon technologies (Policy TP5). - Supporting the expansion of trees and woodland for many purposes including carbon uptake (Policy TP7). - Encouraging developers to take account of the natural features of a site (e.g orientation and landscape features) to minimise energy use.
+- Supporting the delivery of the principles of sustainable neighbourhoods in residential development (Policy TP26). - Requiring new developments to reduce CO2 emissions and water consumption (Policy TP3). - Promoting and supporting the use of low and zero carbon energy sources and technologies (Policy TP4). - Promoting the use of CHP schemes and district heating (Policy TP4). - Encouraging the use of waste as a resource (Policy TP13). - Promoting sustainable transport systems including cycling and walking (Policies TP37-TP40). - Supporting the development of new low carbon technologies (Policy TP5). - Supporting the expansion of trees and woodland for many purposes including carbon uptake (Policy TP7).

-Local/ National Funding CPO CIL/ Section 106 Planning Management Other Local Plan/ SPD/Regeneration Framework Policy TP1 1 1 1 1 1
+Local/ National Funding СРО CIL/ Section 106 Planning Management Other Local Plan/ SPD/Regeneration Framework Policy TP1 1 1 1 1 1

-6.3 Climate Change - the rise in average global temperature due to increasing levels of greenhouse gases in the earth's atmosphere - is contributing to rising average global temperatures and more frequent extreme weather.
+6.3 Climate Change - the rise in average global temperature due to increasing levels of greenhouse gases in the earth's atmosphere are contributing to rising average global temperatures and more frequent extreme weather.
 The impacts of climate change and the need to reduce the cause are fundamental challenges facing the world.
 Birmingham is committed to taking action to tackle climate change and has set itself demanding CO2 reduction targets.
 These cannot be achieved through the planning process alone, but will require action on a number of fronts.
 However, planning does have a significant role to play and it is important that full advantage is taken of this.
 This policy highlights the key areas where planning can make a contribution.